BuildBelleza/Curriculum/JavaScript/DOM/102/notes.md

 # DOM 102
-## Modifying the DOM comes down to learning a few motheods and properties.
+## Modifying the DOM comes down to learning a few methods and properties.

 ### Creating Elements
 ```javascript